oVirt/ovirt-site/source/feature/externaltasks.html.md

 ### Benefit to oVirt

-The benefit of External Tasks injection is the ability to track tasks that are performed outside of oVirt or hybrid tasks when some of the sub-tasks are done by oVirt and some are external>br> this feature will enable all users to track the advance of a task that is not completely executed under oVirt.
+The benefit of External Tasks injection is the ability to track tasks that are performed outside of oVirt or hybrid tasks when some of the sub-tasks are done by oVirt and some are external this feature will enable all users to track the advance of a task that is not completely executed under oVirt.

 Sample use-cases:
 A user would like to clone a VM and cranks up our Rapid Cloning wizard.
 They fill in all the information and have selected a VM that is currently running.
 Upon clicking Ok, the information is sent to the server which starts performing a set of actions including the following